ktx0r/Threat-Hunt-Scattered-Invoice/README.md

 | **Status** | Full data exposure scope requires targeted file access audit |
 | **Evidence** | CloudAppEvents: FileAccessed, ListCreated, Broke sharing inheritance |

 After the fraud email was sent, the attacker accessed OneDrive and SharePoint and modified sharing permissions on files.
-The extent of what was accessed or staged for exfiltration is still being assessed.
+The extent of what was accessed or staged for exfiltration is still being assessed

----

 ### Finding 5: Conditional Access Policy Gap (Root Cause)